UK Businesses – MTD for VAT Filing

 Firms and individuals having rental income who enlist for MTD have to keep their operation details in digital format and to transmit tax details to HMRC straight from those data.

 The last dates for filing VAT returns and crediting the same are not altered.
 Firms have to maintain their operation details in digital format.
 This can be done using specific software for maintaining details or a mixture of software and spreadsheets.

 The operation details should also be capable of being transferred digitally between all software employed by the firm for VAT.
 The details inside the MTD VAT return are developed using information from the digital data.
 This data is equivalent to the details in the 9 boxes filled while submitting the VAT return.

 In the case of spreadsheets, this means that the software must be capable of taking the relevant information from the spreadsheet electronically and sending it to HMRC.
-Currently, HMRC does not offer its own software but has provided the required Application Programming Interfaces (APIs).
-Using this, DataTracks has developed a software that enable businesses to keep their records digitally and integrate with HMRC systems.
+HMRC does not offer its own software but has provided the required Application Programming Interfaces (APIs).
+Using this, DataTracks has developed software that enables businesses to keep their records digitally and integrate with HMRC systems.

-Using a software can offer a more flexible and tailored range of options, functionality and technical support.
-This can cater not just to the requirements of the general Industry, but also specific businesses and sectors.
+The software can offer a more flexible and tailored range of options, functionality, and technical support.
+This can cater not just to the general industry’s requirements but also to specific businesses and sectors.

 Want more information about DataTracks and our software?
-We’d love to walk you through!
-Give us a call or get in touch at firstname.lastname@example.org
+We’d love to walk you through it!
+Give us a call or get in touch at email@example.com